Fellowship Program

 • User-Centered Design and User Acceptance Testing

-• Leadership and Change Management – a longitudinal experience throughout the second year that includes the education plan as well as regular meetings with leaders in the health system
+• Leadership and Change Management: This year-long experience includes an educational plan and regular meetings with leaders in the health system to gain insights into strategy, leadership thinking, and decision-making processes.

 Examples of Leadership by Fellows:

 Fellows lead and co-lead the Informatics governance committees and projects related to multiple domains in Informatics.
-Fellows also collaborate with Rochester Institute of Technology (RIT) faculty and students for research and other informatics projects and activities.
+Fellows also collaborate with Rochester Institute of Technology (RIT) faculty and students for research and other informatics projects and innovations.
+During their second year, fellows take on additional leadership roles, serving as Medical Directors for specific informatics initiatives, guiding the implementation of advanced technologies, and improving clinical workflows.

 • Leading Hospital Medicine Health Informatics Advisory Group